eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/dependencies.rst

 The DDS application requires the Fast-RTPS and Fast-CDR libraries.
-The way we will make these accessible from the workspace depends on the installation procedure we have followed in :ref:`installation-from-sources`.
+The way we will make these accessible from the workspace depends on the installation procedure we have followed in :ref:`installation_binaries` or in :ref:`installation-from-sources`.

-Manual installation
+Installation from binaries and manual installation
-"""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""

-If we have followed a manual installation, these libraries are already accessible from the workspace.
+If we have followed the installation from binaries or the manual installation, these libraries are already accessible from the workspace.
-On Linux, the header files can be found in directories `/usr/local/include/fastrtps/` and `/usr/local/include/fastcdr/` for Fast RTPS and Fast CDR respectively.
-The compiled libraries of both can be found in the directory `/usr/local/lib/`.
+On Linux, the header files can be found in directories `/usr/include/fastrtps/` and `/usr/include/fastcdr/` for Fast DDS and Fast CDR respectively.
+The compiled libraries of both can be found in the directory `/usr/lib/`.

 Colcon installation
 """""""""""""""""""